biboyd/SALSA/paper.md

 the synthetic spectra.
-It does this through an iterative process that isolates the regions along the LightRay with the highest number density values and returns those regions with observationally detectable column densities as individual absorbers (see \autoref{fig:1}).
+It does this through an iterative process that isolates the regions along the LightRay with the highest number density values and returns those regions with observationally detectable column densities as individual absorbers (see \autoref{fig:1} or for more details, the documentation[^3]).
 This method provides direct access to the information contained in the simulation (e.g. temperature, velocity, metallicity, etc.) and, in turn, more information than can be provided by spectral absorption line analysis alone.

 ![These plots were generated using FOGGIE simulation data [@Peeples:2019].
 The top plot shows the number density profile of O VI along the length of the